Richard Fisk

-Richard Fisk is a fictional character, a criminal appearing in American comic books published by Marvel Comics.
-The character first appears in The Amazing Spider-Man #83 (April 1970) and was created by Stan Lee and John Romita Sr. He is the son of Wilson Fisk and Vanessa Fisk.
+Richard Fisk is a character appearing in American comic books published by Marvel Comics.
+The character first appeared in The Amazing Spider-Man #83 (April 1970) and was created by Stan Lee and John Romita Sr. He is the son of Wilson and Vanessa Fisk.
 Although originally portrayed as a villain, he later became an antihero.

-A younger version of the character appeared in the 2018 animated film, Spider-Man: Into the Spider-Verse.
+Richard Fisk appeared in Spider-Man: The Animated Series, voiced by Nick Jameson, and made a cameo appearance in Spider-Man: Into the Spider-Verse.

 Publication history

 The character Richard Fisk first appears as The Schemer in The Amazing Spider-Man #83 (April 1970), created by Stan Lee and John Romita Sr. He first appeared as The Rose in The Amazing Spider-Man #253 (June 1984), but was not revealed as the Rose until The Amazing Spider-Man #286 (March 1987).

 Fictional character biography

 Richard Fisk grew up as a child of privilege, believing that his father Wilson Fisk was a respectable and honorable businessman.
 Wilson was sometimes abusive to Richard, but Richard still loved him.
 At one point he and his childhood friend Samuel Silke saw Wilson roughing up someone.
 It was when he was attending a prestigious college in Switzerland that he discovered that his father was, in reality, the Kingpin of Crime.
 Realizing the luxuries of his youth had been financed by a criminal empire, Richard was distraught and vowed to make atonement for his father's crimes.
 When his parents received word that Richard had perished in a skiing accident, they suspected that it was really a suicide after Richard learned the truth of his father's identity.
 Heartbroken and furious that his son could have acted so spinelessly, the Kingpin sunk into a spell of depression.